What is mycoplasma genitalium?

 How is mycoplasma genitalium treated?

-It’s important to avoid sexual intercourse until you and your partner/s have had a negative test for mycoplasma.
+It’s important to avoid having sex until your sexual partner/s have also been tested/treated for mycoplasma.
 This is so that you don’t pass on the infection or become reinfected yourself.
+Sometimes you will need another test to ensure the infection has cleared.

-If you have a positive test for mycoplasma it’s also a good idea to get tested for blood-borne viruses such as HIV and syphilis.
+If you’ve tested positive for mycoplasma, it’s also a good idea to get tested for blood-borne viruses such as HIV and syphilis.

 Prevention of mycoplasma genitalium